arturbasinki/PScripts1/README.md

 # PScripts1

-Powershell utility scripts
+Powershell utility scripts, to install all at once, execute this script in PS:

-curl -OL https://raw.githubusercontent.com/arturbasinki/PScripts1/main/install.ps1 | iex; install
+iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arturbasinki/PScripts1/main/install.ps1'))

 To use scripts at every new terminal session: